-Students may designate their Missing Persons Contacts on the myBYU "Personal Information" tab (log on to myBYU > click on "Update my Personal Information" link > select "Contact" tab > click on "Emergency Contact" link).
+Students may designate their Missing Persons Contact on the myBYU "Personal Information" tab (log on to myBYU > click on "Update my Personal Information" link > select "Contact" tab > click on "Emergency Contact" link).
 The Missing Persons Contact will be registered confidentially, will be accessible only to authorized campus officials, and will not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.

-Students, employees, or other individuals who have reason to believe that a student in on-campus housing has been missing from campus for 24 hours should immediately alert one of the following:
+Students, employees, or other individuals who have reason to believe that a student in on-campus housing has been missing from campus for more than 24 hours should immediately alert one of the following:

-Evan Ward, Barlow Center Faculty Director: 801-691-3288

-Metropolitan Police Department: 911
+- Eric Dahlin Barlow Center faculty director: 703-472-8007 - Metropolitan Police Department: 911